publiclab/plots2/README.md

 ##Testing

-Run solr server in test environment `RAILS_ENV=test bundle exec rake sunspot:solr:start` (required).
-You might see the tests failing if you have the solr server running in your development as mentioned in [this issue comment](https://github.com/publiclab/plots2/issues/832#issuecomment-249695309).
-So ensure that the solr server is shutdown in development and thereafter run the tests.

-Run tests with `rake test:all` for running all tests.
+Run all basic rails tests with `rake test`.
+This is required for submitting pull requests, and to confirm you have a working local environment.

+`rake test:all` runs **all** tests.
+This includes Jasmine client-side tests and

+**Client-side tests** (for JavaScript functions) are run using [Jasmine](https://jasmine.github.io/) in [jasmine-rails](https://github.com/searls/jasmine-rails).
+You can run tests by navigating to `/specs/` in the browser.
+Headless, or command-line test running may be possible with `rake spec:javascript` [if you have phantomjs installed](#phantomjs-for-javascript-tests) (see above).

+**Solr (search) tests** require [installing the Solr search engine](#solr-search-engine) (see above).
+Once you've done that, you still need to turn it off in develoment mode before running tests, with `rake sunspot:solr:stop`.
+Read more about [this issue here](https://github.com/publiclab/plots2/issues/832#issuecomment-249695309).

+If you get stuck on testing at any point, you can _open a pull request with your changes_ -- please add the prefix `[testing]` to the title -- which will then be automatically tested by our TravisCI service -- which runs **all tests** with `rake test:all`.
+If your additions are pretty basic, and you write tests against them, this may be sufficient without actually running the whole environment yourself!

 We are extremely interested in building our out test suite, so please consider helping us write tests!

-Run only rails tests with `rake test`.

-Client-side code is tested using [Jasmine](https://jasmine.github.io/) in [jasmine-rails](https://github.com/searls/jasmine-rails).
-You can run tests by navigating to `/specs/` in the browser.
-Headless, or command-line test running may be possible with `rake spec:javascript` if you have phantomjs installed.

 ****